Board of Directors

 President

-Paulette loves all types of boating and makes her living on the water as a Licensed Coast Guard Captain.
+Paulette started rowing while in college at PLU.
+After graduation she moved to Minnesota where she rowed with the Minneapolis Rowing Club for 7 years.
+She was the women’s captain there and started doing some coaching.
+After moving to Bellingham, she coached the WWU women for several years as the varsity coach.
+After several years of coaching there, she was elected to the board of directors at USRowing from 1994-1998.
+She is in the PLU Athletic Hall of Fame, and has won several medals including gold at US Nationals.
+Paulette loves all types of boating and makes her living on the water teaching sailing and powerboating.
+She loves sharing her love for the water and helping others build their skills.
 In addition to teaching sailing and yachting, she has been facilitating team building on sailboats for over 10 years.
-Paulette is especially passionate about rowing and has witnessed the positive influence sport has on so many lives.
+Paulette is especially passionate about rowing and has witnessed the positive influence the sport has on so many lives.
 She continues to both row and coach at WRA.

 Lisa Kaufman